nemtallahdaher/vm-portgroup-segment/README.md

 vmseg-2.ps1 works on all interfaces that match a certain portgroup from the CSV file.
 This much faster and more efficent.

-vmseg-3.ps1 works works per host rather than per cluster.
+vmseg-3.ps1 works per host rather than per cluster.
 A file called host.txt is created in your Documents directory and it will keep track of completed hosts.